 Michelle Levy and Maria Villafranca are available for a one-on-one remote consultation session(s) in October and Sarah Hart Corpron is available for a one-on-one remote consultation session(s) until November 13.
 Please click here to see their availability and book your appointment with Corpron, Levy, or Villafranca.

 Doctor's Hours On Call Consultants:

 Sarah Hart Corpron specializes in arts and culture-specific fundraising, grant writing, business planning, and project management.
 Hart Corpron will be available to offer feedback for artists of all disciplines on grant or funding proposals (including budgets), project proposals, and cover letter and resume review for art administrators.
-Schedule a May or June session with Hart Corpron.

 Michelle Levy is a curator and artist whocan offer feedback to visual or multidisciplinary artists and curators on portfolio presentation, grant proposals, applications for exhibitions and residencies, and curatorial project proprosals.
 Levy specializes in writing, and can help with artist, project, and curatorial statements.
-Schedule a May or June session with Levy.

 If you need career advice and feedback more immediately, NYFA Coaching offers ongoing support for your creative practice with NYFA Staff.

 Image: Andrea Ray (Fellow in Architecture ’04, Interdisciplinary '12)